-Why does a process block in 2PC?

-- If a process fails and everybody else is uncertain, there is no way to know whether this process has committed or aborted (NOTE: the coordinator has no uncertainty period.
-To block the coordinator must fail). - Note, however, that the fact that everybody is uncertain implies everybody voted YES! - Why, then, uncertain processes cannot reach a decision among themselves?
+- Why does a process block in 2PC? - If a process fails and everybody else is uncertain, there is no way to know whether this process has committed or aborted (NOTE: the coordinator has no uncertainty period.
+To block the coordinator must fail). - Note, however, that the fact that everybody is uncertain implies everybody voted YES! - Why, then, uncertain processes cannopreach a decision among hemselves?

-- NB rule: No operational process can decide to commit if there are operational processes that are uncertain. - How does the NB rule prevent blocking?
+- The reason why uncertain process cannot make a decision is that being uncertain does not mean all other processes are uncertain.
+Processes may have decided and then failed.
+To avoid this situation, 3PC enforces the following rule: - NB rule: No operational process can decide to commit if there are operational processes that are uncertain.

-following rule:
+decision among hemselves?
+How does the NB rule prevent blocking?